SPC Harry V. Stokes

 Once in the hospital, Harry underwent several surgeries to his legs and doctors eventually amputated his left leg below the knee.
 After enduring physical therapy at the Center for the Intrepid in San Antonio and the Palo Alto VA, Harry is now able to walk on his prosthetics for short periods of time.
 He says his family and close friends provided him with strength during his recovery.
 “Family and friends give you hope and reminds you the world is bigger than yourself,” he says.

 Now medically retired, Harry enjoys playing music, going to music shows, attending soccer matches, and dancing.
 However, Harry faces many challenges living on his own.
-There are steps leading up to the entrance of his home, and he cannot fit in two of the different rooms while in his wheelchair.
+He often becomes frustrated because he has difficulty using the steps leading to his front door and he cannot access many rooms while in his wheelchair.
 “Everything I used to do is ten times harder now,” he says.

 A single-level specially adapted Homes For Our Troops home with an automatic entrance and an open floor plan will alleviate many of the challenges Harry currently faces.
 Since leaving the military, Harry has moved around trying to find adequate healthcare.
 He looks forward to the stability of a permanent home near the VA, allowing him to go back to school.